ethras/flow-maestro/protocols/parent-child-information-flow.md

 ---

-## Parent Startup with Child Activity
+## Parent Launch with Child Activity

 ### Data Provided by Server